 On some types of television sets your screen may "flutter" up and down when using a computer or video game.
-To correct this, hold down the SHIFT key and press the tan function key F7.
-(Note that doing this with a standard TV set may cause screen flutter.)
+To correct this, hold down the SHIFT key and hit the yellow f7 key.
+(Note that doing this with a standard TV set may cause screen flutter).